CMU-313/CMU-313.github.io/docs/projects/P5/1_projectcheck.md

 Once you have selected a project and task(s), break them down into subtasks, consider their priority and assign them to each team member.
 Identify a set of tasks as your core goal for this project, and another set of tasks as stretch goals.

 You are expected to **achieve your core goal for this project**, and stretch goals as much as possible.
-We will work with you to adjust your goals during the check-in presentation to ensure that they are appropriate your team size and timeframe.
+We will work with you to adjust your goals during the checkpoint presentation to ensure that they are appropriate your team size and timeframe.

 As per previous project, ^^plan before you start coding^^.
 You should identify risks and requirements, and develop a collaboration plan and schedule.

-## Check-In Presentation (80 pts)
+## Checkpoint Presentation (80 pts)

 The recitation before carnival will be asynchronous to allow for viewing of the eclipse.